 This MD&A provides an introduction to the Town's basic financial statements, which include the following parts: 1) government-wide financial statements, 2) fund financial statements, and 3) notes to the financial statements.
-This annual report also contains certain required supplementary information and other supplementary information to aid in understanding the operations of the Town.
+This annual report also contains certain Required Supplementary Information ("RSI") and Other Supplementary Information to aid in understanding the operations of the Town.

-Government-wide Financial Statements
+Government-Wide Financial Statements